-I am working as a Centre of Asia-Pacific Excellence’s Market Insights Programme (MIP) intern for the company Gallagher.
-I am helping identify market segments for security and sustainability-based livestock-management products for Gallagher in South-East Asia.
+I am working as a Market Insights Programme (MIP) intern for Gallagher.
+I help to identify market segments for security and sustainability-based livestock management products for Gallagher in South-East Asia.

-I am enjoying working under the Chief Financial Officer of Gallagher, Mr Simon Graafhuis, who is my supervisor.
+I really enjoy working under the Chief Financial Officer of Gallagher, Simon Graafhuis, who is my supervisor.
 Simon has been very generous in sharing his knowledge and insights, and supporting me throughout my project.
 I am getting practical business and market knowledge, and have found his experience and expertise valuable.
 During the process, I have been able to apply the knowledge I gained from some of my MBM papers, like strategic management and marketing.

 Apart from that, the field-trips, seminars and academic lunch sessions also add to the value and weight of this internship, and it has complemented the knowledge I received from the MBM course.
 The whole MIP team at the University’s Careers Office have also been really helpful throughout the internship.